geekrunners/librunner/README.md

 # Lib Runner

-Use this library to assist runners with calculations for health, workouts, and races.
+Rust library to assist runners on planning their workouts, races, and improve their health.

+## Build

+    $ cargo build

+## Test

+    $ cargo test